jayeevishnu/Voting-rankingSystem/document.md

         2. Approch 2 Use Redis Sorted List
-        But Here We Tackle Problem  that we can not partation it so if we require **api that provide the near me then cause problem**
+        But Here We Tackle Problem  that we can not partation it so if we require **api that provide the near me then cause problem** this approch will work fine because redis sorted set provide us all the functionality that we might require in future
+            It can easily handle millions of users .
+If our User group inc we can again go to approch one and hybrid appproch with caching and
+            Databse query and sorting.

     ### How We Can Solve this